 - Since the introduction of the 1.20 patch for Starcraft 2 clicking on the Battle.net logo at the top of the screen 11 times sends a player to the "Cow Level Chatroom".

-- In World of Warcraft there is both the "Cow King's Hide" and "Wirt's Third Leg", a leather chest piece and mace.
+- In World of Warcraft, players can acquire both the "Cow King's Hide" and "Wirt's Third Leg", a leather chest piece and mace, respectively.

 - Blizzard still officially denies the existence of a Secret Cow Level, even in Diablo II.